benhaslett/OhBe/README.md

 .\build.ps1 -Task Deploy
 ```

+## Important Note on Deployment!
+the Connect-ohbeframework function is host aware and will only connect to the production tennant if it's running on the Prod Server MAOPS!
+This is supposed to stop testers from spamming users...
+It won't work but we tried.
+Really we should have script that breaks all the user emails in Staging.

 ## To Do
 * emailing out of the framework is only supported via O365 as that is our current scenario - feel free to hack something else in.